-(2) The Dealer Loans amount represents repayments that we collected on Consumer Loans assigned under our Portfolio Program, less the Dealer Holdback and Accelerated Dealer Holdback (a) Under our Portfolio Program, certain events may result in Dealers forfeiting their rights to Dealer Holdback.
-We transfer the Dealer's outstanding Dealer Loan balance, related allowance for
+(2) The Dealer Loans amount represents repayments that we collected on Consumer Loans assigned under our Portfolio Program, less the Dealer Holdback and Accelerated Dealer Holdback payments that we made.
+Purchased Loans amount represents repayments that we collected on Consumer Loans assigned under our Purchase Program.

+(3) Under our Portfolio Program, certain events may result in Dealers forfeiting their rights to Dealer Holdback.
+We transfer the Dealer's outstanding Dealer Loan balance, related allowance for credit losses balance, and related expected future net cash flows to Purchased Loans in the period this forfeiture occurs.